 Why this works:

-How you can use this framework: Tell your audience how you achieved a big goal even with a common objection or constraint.
+How you can use this framework: Tell your audience about the psychology of a specific group of people.

 Examples of this framework in action: